Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Young man snoring in bed

-Those options are effective, but our team prefers a different approach.
-We offer the remarkable NightLase treatment.
-It uses a laser to tighten tissues in the throat, which can prevent them from blocking your airway during sleep.
-The treatment is completely painless (you may experience a warming sensation), does not require any downtime, and can produce long-lasting results after just 3 – 4 sessions in our office (spaced 3 weeks apart).
+The Fotona treatment utilizes a laser to tighten tissues in the throat, which can prevent them from blocking your airway during sleep.
+The treatment is completely painless (you may experience a warming sensation), does not require any downtime, and can produce long-lasting results after just 3 – 4 sessions in our office, spaced 3 weeks apart.

 Sleep Apnea FAQs